jme2005/Get_Data_Assignment/CodeBook.md

 The script will:

-	1. Read the Data into the global environment (Read_Data())
+	1. Read the data into the global environment.
-	2. Combine the test and training set
+	2. Combine the test and training dataset
 	3. Rename the variables according to the features.txt file.
 	4. Extract the measurements of mean and standard deviation for each measurement
 	5. Add the subject and activity info to the measurements